 Tax Diversification Definition

-Tax diversification is a financial term that refers to the allocation of investment dollars to more than one account type.
+Tax diversification is the allocation of investment dollars to more than one account type.
 Tax diversification is similar to asset location (not to be confused with asset allocation), which refers to spreading investment dollars among various account types (the location of the investment assets) and choosing the best investment types that work best in those accounts.

 The two basic types of investment accounts are taxable accounts and tax-deferred accounts.
 When you invest in taxable accounts, such as a regular brokerage account, the amount of money you invest is not tax-deductible, nor does it grow tax-deferred.
 Instead, the investor is taxed on any dividends received during the year, as well as on capital gains—if and when an investment is sold at a price higher than it was purchased.
 With tax-deferred accounts, such as IRAs and 401(k)s, the money invested grows tax-free until withdrawn.